 After reporting the sighting, Bartholomew said the man chose to remain anonymous, fearing ridicule from those who don’t believe in Bigfoot, or who have no sense of adventure or humor.

 That skepticism has long been caste upon anyone who pursues interest in Bigfoot, whose legend dates back to 1603 when a French explorer wrote of St. Lawrence River tribes referencing a giant creature called “Gougou.”
-That is described in this fascinating letter about Bigfoot from a former Washington County historian for the Northern Sasquatch Research Society.

 A day after the sighting, Bartholomew and the man went back to the scene, where they found a gargantuan foot print about 12 inches long and 5 inches wide, of which Bartholomew took a caste impression.
 He said the area where the print was found was a “very hard area with dirt built up on road pavement— so not much detail— mainly an outline of foot with possible toes.”